 Make sure you schedule this call as soon as your new hire has accepted the job.
 This gives your existing team the ability to block time on their schedule during the new hire’s first week.
 Send out a short bio on the new employee, so your existing employees know a little about their new teammate.

 An entry interview asks new hires about their interests, values, preferences, and aspirations.
-Entry interviews also give you the chance to ask questions you didn’t ask during the interview process.
-The new employee knows you’ve already selected them for the job so they’re likely to provide you with more in-depth and detailed responses.
+These also give you the chance to ask questions you didn’t ask during the interview process.
+The new employee knows you’ve already selected them for the job, so they’re likely to provide you with more in-depth and detailed responses.

-Many companies hold interviews to hire employees but then never have similar conversations again.
+Many companies hold interviews to hire employees and when offboarding employees, but then never have similar conversations again.
 Conducting an entry interview with a new hire can give your small business crucial information.
 An entry interview can also make the new employee feel like they’re contributing to your company on their first day.
 These conversations build strong relationships between employees and their supervisors.

 Once or twice during the employee’s first week, schedule two or three employees to join the new hire for a virtual lunch.
 Provide each employee with a stipend to order delivery so they can get to know each other over a meal.
 Providing lunch for a new employee is a small gesture, but it goes a long way in creating loyalty to the organization and giving the employee a chance to get to know their co-workers better.

 Also, schedule one-on-one chats, maybe over coffee, as employees start their day.
 This is a great opportunity to break up the new employee’s first few days with less structured and more personal conversations.
 New employees can get overwhelmed in the first days at a new job, especially when they’re bouncing from virtual meeting to meeting.